The incredible rise in interest for cryptocurrencies and spectacular volatility in their prices has caught the notice of regulators.

 - There's no single regulatory authority for cryptocurrencies and different regulators approach cryptocurrency regulation differently.

-- Regulations could make the cryptocurrency market less susceptible to manipulation, and this could increase the value of cryptocurrencies.
+- Regulations aim to add investor protection and make the cryptocurrency market less susceptible to manipulation.

 - With or without regulation, the cryptocurrency market will remain wildly speculative, and investors should carefully consider their investment goals and risk tolerance before entering a cryptocurrency position.

 Main drivers of cryptocurrencies such as anonymity and decentralization, and therefore the lack of concentrated regulatory power are contradictory to the very idea of centralized regulation, according to some researchers.And those are exactly the reasons why cryptocurrencies may facilitate money laundering and other crimes and need to be regulated, believe other policy experts.

 In the short term, regulations can have a knee-jerk reaction suppress the trading values of cryptocurrency.
 For example, China banning cryptocurrency transactions in Sept.
 2021, saw cryptocurrency markets drop.

 But over the long term, regulations if done properly, may have the potential to stabilize the market and reduce some amount of risk for cryptocurrency investors.